mmolimar/kafka-connect-fs/README.md

     file.reader.delimited.header=true
     file.reader.delimited.token=,
 ```
-1. If the file contains header or not (default false)
+1. If the file contains header or not (default false).
 2. The token delimiter for columns.

 ### Running in development ###